 Show an image of a mountain range or a fault line.
 One that can be found at the following web sites:

-Tell the participants that, "Scientists have to keep accurate data over time.
+Tell the students that, "Scientists have to keep accurate data over time.
 They usually represent this data in graphs to convey their ideas to other people.
 Why is it important for students to be able to read graphs effectively?"
 (Being able to read graphs effectively can improve students' scientific literacy) The best way to work on this skill is to have students construct graphs of their own.

-Discuss with the participants why it is important to have experiments repeated several times.
+Discuss with the students why it is important to have experiments repeated several times.
 (Repeating experiments several times ensures the validity of the results and conclusions)

-Tell the participants that, "Scientists also use models to represent their ideas."
-Participants will now use a model to represent a type of slow mass wasting called creep.
+Tell the students that "scientists also represent their ideas using models."
+Students will now use a model to represent a type of slow mass wasting called creep.

-Tell the participants, "Sometimes, scientists also use models to convey their ideas to people.
+Tell the students, "Sometimes, scientists use models to convey their ideas to people.
 These models have their limitations and do not totally represent what is occurring in real life.
 For example, a candy bar can be used to illustrate the movement of tectonic plates on Earth's asthenosphere.
-The movement of the "tectonic plates" in the candy bar is made by the person holding the bar while the motion of the tectonic plates in Earth is due to the convection currents within the asthenosphere."
-The limitations of models should be discussed with participants.
+The movement of the 'tectonic plates' in the candy bar is made by the person holding the bar while the motion of the tectonic plates in Earth is due to the convection currents within the asthenosphere."
+The limitations of models should be discussed with students.

 Assessment: Completed graphs and discussion

-Ask the participants, "What do the graphs show about creep?
-(As the angle of repose [height of the board] increases, the material should flow faster.)
+Ask the students, "What do the graphs show about creep?
+(As the angle of repose (height of the board) increases, the material should flow faster.)
 What does this mean for hill sides?
 (The steeper the hill side, the more likely material will flow, the faster it will flow.)
 What would be some real life situations where creep would be an issue?" (accept all answers)

-Make sure you stress to participants that while each group is doing one trial at different elevations, by having the whole group do the same three elevations, this would constitute repeated trials.
+Make sure you stress to students that while each group is doing one trial at different elevations, by having the whole class do the same three elevations, this would constitute repeated trials.

-Have participants predict what would happen to the graph if the viscosity (thickness) of the material changes.
-Have participants predict what would happen to toothpicks that are placed in a straight line across the material.
-Participants should give their reasons behind their ideas.
-If enough time, have participants explore their ideas.
+Have students predict what would happen to the graph if the viscosity (thickness) of the material changes.
+Have students predict what would happen to toothpicks that are placed in a straight line across the material.
+Students should give their reasons behind their ideas.
+If enough time, have students explore their ideas.